Maksym stepped onto the porch, the boards familiar under his boots. Behind him, Mihai's headlights swept the lane and disappeared.

 Your world, remembered.

-Every character, place, and plot thread becomes an entry in your Story Bible and a node on the living Map.
+Every character, place, and plot thread becomes an entry in your Story Bible and a node on the living Map, updated as you speak rather than maintained by hand.
 Click any character to see their full profile, relationships, and consistency alerts.

 Zuzi, mid-thirties.
 A teacher at the village school, the kind of person whose quiet voice makes a full room lean in.
 She chose to wait, every one of the seven hundred and thirty evenings Maksym was gone, and it was never passive.